scrabbletank/farhome-rules/rulesdoc.md

 - **Ingredients:** 2 Nightshade, 1 Scorpion Venom
 - **Roll:** 2 bad dice, 2 terrible dice

 On hit inflicts poison 1, or poison 2 on a critical.
-The creature is paralyzed as long as they are poisoned.
+The creature gains Paralyze equal to the level of poison as long as they are poisoned.
 Lasts for 10 minutes.

 ##### Deadly Toxins